-However, it was aviation statistics which showed the serious regional economic imbalance we have in Ireland.
+Take aviation statistics, for example.
 In 2014, Dublin Airport accounted for a whopping 81.9% of airport traffic in Ireland.
-The London aviation hub is the world’s largest in terms of passenger numbers by a long shot, but with 147m passengers the six London international airports still only accounted for 61.5% of total reporting UK airport passenger traffic in 2014.
+In 2019, this figure rose to 85.7%.
+The London aviation hub is the world’s largest in terms of passenger numbers by a long shot.
+But with 180m passengers, the six London international airports only accounted for 60.9% of the UK’s total reporting airport passenger traffic in 2019.

-In terms of the wider economy, Dublin accounts for 53% of Irish economic activity whereas London accounts for 23.4% of UK economic activity.
-With a general election looming this economic imbalance must be addressed by our political leaders but I strongly encourage the regions to take the initiative.
 Tourism is an export service and is an excellent industry for creating sustainable employment.
 Kerry Airport is a wonderful resource and I’d love to see it grow and develop.
-So here is my wish list of new routes which could invigorate the Kerry economy.
+It already has international flights to London, Manchester, Berlin, Frankfurt, Alicante and Faro.
+So here is my wish list of new routes that could invigorate the Kerry economy.

-Again, Cork and Shannon airports have routes to Charles de Gaulle and Beauvais airports in Paris and one might feel this is sufficient.
-However, London and Paris are the only global cities in the EU (i.e. cities with a population >5 million) and with over 120 flights a week to the UK capital from Kerry, Cork and Shannon combined I see potential for a year-round Kerry-Paris route, possibly utilising Orly, the nearest airport to Paris city centre.
-Like London, Paris is an aviation hub serving destinations around the world and would prove useful in bringing tourists to Kerry from further afield.
+Cork and Shannon airports have routes to Charles de Gaulle airport (CDG) in Paris and one might feel this is sufficient.
+However, Paris is the only metropolitan area in the EU that has a population of greater than 10 million.
+With over 120 flights a week to London from Kerry, Cork and Shannon airports combined, I see potential for a year-round Kerry-Paris route, possibly utilising Orly, the nearest airport to Paris city centre.
+Paris is an aviation hub serving destinations around the world and would prove useful in bringing tourists to Kerry from further afield.

-Followers of this blog will know that I’m a fan of the Danish capital and with the Scandinavian model the aspiration of social policy makers it’s about time we acquainted ourselves with it, even if it’s through a handful of weekly flights.
+Followers of this blog will know that I’m a fan of the Danish capital.
+With the Scandinavian model the aspiration of social policy makers, it’s about time we acquainted ourselves with it, even if it’s through a handful of weekly flights.
 Scandinavia’s high cost of living means Kerry would be a relatively inexpensive destination.
 I choose Copenhagen as a potential route as it is Scandinavia’s largest city population-wise and is within driving distance of southern Sweden.

 Istanbul – Now there’s a surprise choice!
 But when you look at the facts it’s not surprising at all.
-With 14 million people, Istanbul is one of the largest cities in the world.
+With a metropolitan area of 16 million people, Istanbul is one of the largest cities in the world.
 Irish prices would be a challenge for many of its residents who enjoy a low cost of living but given such a large population in a rising economy this tourism market has potential.

 Whether you call my above list a flight of fancy or a realistic aspiration, I sincerely hope it draws attention to the need to address economic imbalance.
 I also hope that new routes materialise to bring tourists and businesses to the great destination that is Kerry.

-But for those of you who have already invested your time and money in visiting my beautiful home county I would like to thank you for doing so.
-You have made a profoundly positive difference to the livelihoods of many during one of the most economically challenging periods in our history and I hope your visit has been as culturally and socially transformative for you as it has been for us.
-And I would like to end this post and my blogging year by wishing you a Happy Christmas and the best of luck and fortune for time to come.
+But for those of you who have already invested your time and money in visiting my beautiful home county of Kerry I would like to thank you for doing so.
+You have made a profoundly positive difference to the livelihoods of many people I know, and I hope your visit has been as culturally and socially transformative for you as it has been for us.

 Kerry Airport was the first airport I used as a passenger.
 Have a read of that experience in First Flight.